 Stays current with training and professional development related to academic advising, student success/retention, multicultural competencies and related topics.

 Assists with various projects and programs as needed.

 Participates in College and Divisional Committees as appropriate.

-Educational Requirements: Bachelor’s degree in psychology, education, communications or related area.
+Educational Requirements: Bachelor’s degree in psychology, social work, education, communications or related area.
 Master’s preferred.

-Experience Requirements: One year of experience in student advising function or related area in an educational setting, preferably at the post-secondary level.
+Experience Requirements: One year of experience in a student academic advising function, social work or related area in an educational setting, preferably at the post-secondary level.
 Demonstrates excellent oral, presentation, written and interpersonal communication skills.